inspiringsource/aws-solutions-architect/docs/Content/Domains.md

 > The appendix provides a list of the services that are covered in the exam.
 At the moment its the easiest way to find and browse quickly through the content.

 > Find an error or have a suggestion?
-Please [open an issue](https://github.com/inspiringsource/aws-solutions-architect/issues/new).
-You can also edit the page directly on GitHub.
-Thanks!
+We’re using Discussions as a place to connect.
+Join in: [Discussions](https://github.com/inspiringsource/aws-solutions-architect/discussions).

 ## Features